sophgo/tpu-mlir/doc/quick_start/source_en/06_test_sdk.rst

    $ cd ../

 This process downloads a large amount of data from ``GitHub``.
 Due to differences in specific network environments, this process may take a long time.

+.. rubric:: Footnotes

+.. [#extra] If you get the `model-zoo` test package provided by SOPHGO, you can do the following to create and set up the `model-zoo`。

+   .. code :: console

+      $ mkdir -p model-zoo
+      $ tar -xvf path/to/model-zoo_<date>.tar.bz2 --strip-components=1 -C model-zoo

 .. _get tpu-perf: